IowU/vscode_cpp_linux_cfg/README.md

 * **launch.json**
 * **tasks.json**

 have to be copied in the .vscode directory in your workspace.
-If you are starting a new project, you can just create the .vscode folder and copy-paste them there.
+If you are starting a new project, you can just create the .vscode folder yourself and copy-paste them there.

 ## tasks.json